 - To break into this field, students typically pursue a master’s degree in social work, clinical psychology, or counseling psychology.
 These degrees could be categorized as either a Master of Social Work or a Master of Arts depending on the degree structure and university.
 To be competitive and prepared to work in this field, specifically in sport, students should have studied sport and sports psychology as part of their program.

 - Professionals in this field are concerned with addressing the mental health of athletes as opposed to their sport performance.
 Because of this, they are licensed professionals, certified to deliver mental health care.

-- A sport psychologist meets the qualifications of the above fields, thus being able to address mental health in sport as well as performance in sport.
+- A sports psychologist meets the qualifications of the above fields, thus being able to address mental health in sport as well as performance in sport.

-- A sport psychologist is a licensed professional providing professional guidance and care and is equipped to help increase performance, and address mental health concerns.
+- A sports psychologist is a licensed professional providing professional guidance and care and is equipped to help increase performance, and address mental health concerns.

-Why Should I Study a Masters in Sport Psychology?
+Why Should I Study a Masters in Sports Psychology?

-For graduates who are passionate about both psychology, sports, and/or health and wellness a master’s degree in sport psychology might be the key to the career path of your dreams.
-A PhD or PsyD is required for licensed, practicing sport psychologists at the very top of the discipline, but there are a great deal more positions which a masters is all but required.
-A masters in sport psychology prepares graduates for a wide variety of positions in the wide world of sport, and this degree might be the perfect opportunity to build highly valuable skills in a growing field.
+For graduates who are passionate about both psychology, sports, and/or health and wellness a master’s degree in sports psychology might be the key to the career path of your dreams.
+A PhD or PsyD is required for licensed, practicing sports psychologists at the very top of the discipline, but there are a great deal more positions for which a master’s degree is all but required.
+A masters in sports psychology prepares graduates for a wide variety of positions in the wide world of sport, and this degree might be the perfect opportunity to build highly valuable skills in a growing field.

-How to Choose the Right Master’s Program in Sport Psychology
+How to Choose the Right Master’s Program in Sports Psychology

 You are likely to discover that there are far more options than you would have expected at every price point, and determining the strengths and features of competing programs can sometimes be an arduous task.
 For this reason, we advise taking the time to complete a spreadsheet so you can consider the metrics that are most important to you side-by-side between similar programs.